NetCIL Client User Guide

 Datasheet View for Notes

 Notes can be viewed as forms or datasheets (spreadsheet).
-To switch modes, select View…Datasheet View or View…Form View when the Note form is open.
+To switch modes, select View…Datasheet View or View…Form View when the Notes form is open.
 The view can be toggled by double-clicking the Date field.
 Please note that new records can only be added in the form view.
 Existing records can be edited in either view, as long as a user has sufficient privilege.

 Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: http://fogbugz.ed2c.com/default.asp?pg=pgDownload&pgType=pgWikiAttachment&ixAttachment=26&sFileName=datasheet%20view.jpg